RakambdaOrg/FileSecure/README.md

 Other fields are optionals:
 * strategy: define the strategy to copy files.
 Can be "copy", "move" or "none" (just displays in standard output).
 Default is none.
-* recursive: Flag to indicate if processing folders recursively.
+* depth: The number of subfolder to visit.
+A negative value mean an infinite number of subfolder.
 * filters: regexs to apply to determine which files to keep.
 By default all files are kept.
 * excludes: Regex to apply to determine which files to not process.
 Default excludes none.